-Vaccinations rates have been been low in many Asian countries, leading to fears that the virus will continue to spread.
+Vaccinations rates are relatively low in many Asian countries, leading to fears the virus will continue to spread.

 What has happened to case numbers?